What is an External Knowledge Base and How to Create One?

 Unlike traditional customer support, which has its limits, external knowledge bases are your round-the-clock solution.
 Whether the clock strikes midnight or it's a holiday weekend, your users can tap into this wellspring of information whenever needed.
 It's like having a tireless assistant at their service, guaranteeing that questions don't need to be put on hold until the next business day.

-Moreover, external knowledge bases' reach extends beyond geographical borders.
+Moreover, the reach of external knowledge bases extends beyond geographical borders.
 In a world where businesses operate globally, time zones no longer dictate when you can seek assistance.
 Users from different corners of the world can access the knowledge base at their convenience, aligning perfectly with their unique schedules.
 It's the epitome of flexibility – your users are empowered to seek answers when it suits them without being confined to specific working hours or time zones.

 Beyond the convenience of 24/7 availability, another significant advantage of implementing an external knowledge base is the potential reduction in support tickets.
 Users can often find the answers they need without submitting a support ticket when they can access a comprehensive self-help resource.
 This streamlined approach empowers users to resolve common queries independently and alleviates the burden on your customer support teams.